 The covenant assessment will be combined with the funding position to derive an overall risk score.
-Action will be taken if these metrics meet certain triggers based on funding level, covenant rating
+Action will be taken if these metrics meet certain triggers based on funding level, covenant rating and the overall risk score

-Page FREQUENCY OF MONITORING The funding position and contribution The funding position and contribution rate for each employer participating in the Fund will be reviewed as a matter of course with each triennial actuarial valuation.
-However, it is important that the relative financial strength of employers is reviewed regularly to allow for a thorough assessment 393 of the financial metrics.
+FREQUENCY OF MONITORING

+The funding position and contribution rate for each employer participating in the Fund will be reviewed as a matter of course with each triennial actuarial valuation.
+However, it is important that the relative financial strength of employers is reviewed regularly to allow for a thorough assessment of the financial metrics.
 The funding position will be monitored (including on the termination basis) using an online system provided to officers by the Fund Actuary.